Corselette

 In women's clothing, a corselet or corselette is a type of foundation garment, sharing elements of both bras and girdles.
 It extends from straps over the shoulders down the torso, and stops around the top of the legs.
 It may incorporate lace in front or in back.
 As an undergarment, a corselet can be open-style (with suspenders attached) or panty-style.

-Historically, the term referred to a piece of plate armour covering the torso.
+Historically, the term corselet referred to a piece of plate armour covering the torso; see corslet.

 History

 The English word for the piece of armor comes from cors, an Old French word meaning "bodice".
 The modern term probably originated by the addition of the diminutive suffix "-ette" to the word corset, itself of similar origin to "corselet".

 The corselet as an item of women's clothing began to gain popularity in 1914, as a substitute for wearing two separate pieces (a bra with either a girdle or a corset).
 The bust uplift cups were first introduced in 1933, but did not become common until 1943.